 How can you tell if you're looking at a goat or a sheep?
 If a male has the familiar beard, or goatee, then he's probably a goat; male sheep don't have beards.
 Another hint is the horns: a male sheep's horns usually curl, and a goat's are straight.
 But, of course, there are exceptions.
 Male Barbary sheep or aoudads look like a mixture of both: they have beards AND curled horns!
 And the scientific name for the beardless Himalayan tahr—Hemitragus jemlahicus—means "something like a goat."

 Both male and female goats and sheep have horns, but those of the males are much larger.
-The horns are made of keratin, like our fingernails, and they are permanent, growing throughout the animal's lifetime.
+The horns are made of keratin, like our fingernails, and they are permanent, growing throughout their lifetime.
 A growth ring is deposited each winter.
-By counting those rings, it's possible to tell the animal's age.
+By counting those rings, it's possible to tell the individual's age.
 In contrast, deer antlers are made of bone and are shed and regrown every year.

 People have hunted wild goats and sheep for their hides and meat for many thousands of years.
 Ice Age cave drawings found in Europe depict what appear to be ibex.
 Over time, humans developed an association with goats and sheep and began domesticating them some 8,000 to 10,000 years ago in southwest Asia and the Middle East.
 There are now dozens of domesticated goat and sheep breeds, many bred to provide milk, fibers such as cashmere, mohair, and wool, and meat.

 When you look at wild goats and sheep at the Zoo or Safari Park, you are seeing a living link to a remote past, as well as a vital part of our world today.
 Take time to admire their impressive stature and those amazing horns, and to appreciate their agility and toughness.
 They represent an important but often overlooked component of natural habitats.